 Clam Lake is located in the heart of the Chequamegon-Nicolet National Forest.
-Fish the many lakes and streams in the area, golf the scenic golf courses, ski some of Wisconsin's finest cross country ski trails, mountain bike the miles of off-road track, snowmobile right from your front door onto well-groomed routes, or just unwind while patiently waiting for a glimpse of a browsing elk.
+Fish the many lakes and streams in the area, golf the scenic golf courses, ski some of Wisconsin's finest cross-country ski trails, mountain bike the miles of off-road track, snowmobile right from your front door onto well-groomed routes, or just unwind while patiently waiting for a glimpse of a browsing elk.

 Known as The Elk Capital of Wisconsin - In 1995, 25 elk were experimentally reintroduced into the Chequamegon National Forest near Clam Lake.
 They were monitored by a research team from the University of Wisconsin-Stevens Point until 1999.
 Once the research was completed, the field responsibility for management of the elk herd was transferred to the Department of Natural Resources.
-Today, the herd is estimated to have reached around 120 animals and growing.
+Today, the herd is estimated to have reached around 120 animals and is growing.
 Much of the original herd remains within a relatively well-defined range in the vicinity of Clam Lake and can often be seen from area roadways.